OfficeDev/office-js-docs-pr/docs/includes/mailbox-object-desc.md

 const item = Office.context.mailbox.item;
 ```

+> [!IMPORTANT]
+> When calling `Office.context.mailbox.item` on a message, note that the Reading Pane in the Outlook client must be turned on.
+For guidance on how to configure the Reading Pane, see [Use and configure the Reading Pane to preview messages](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0).

 Additionally, Outlook add-ins can use the following objects.

 - **Office** object: for initialization.

 - **Context** object: for access to content and display language properties.

-- **RoamingSettings** object: for saving Outlook add-in-specific custom settings to the user's mailbox where the add-in is installed.

 For information about using JavaScript in Outlook add-ins, see [Outlook add-ins](../outlook/outlook-add-ins-overview.md).
+To explore the Outlook JavaScript API, see the [Outlook API reference](/javascript/api/outlook) page.